Virgo Case Study

 They're people who don't identify as music nerds but are aware their playlists have gone stale.
 They're not going to seek out a Bandcamp page on their own, but they are willing to follow a recommendation if it feels trustworthy and personal.
 Virgo can pull them in with the approachability of the "friend who did the research" framing.

-4 Key User Insights
+4 User Insights

 They don’t have the time or the tools to adequately research and discover new music.